siriusnottin/devserver/README.md

 - [X] Fix the commands that can't be executed from this script. ([Issue #1](https://github.com/siriusnottin/devserver/issues/1))
 - [ ] Add a command to create a new vm.
 - [ ] List all my mac apps to install them using brew.
+- [ ] GitHub action to check the steps.
 - [ ] Refactor.

 ## Reflexion on the setup